 With respect to biopharmaceutical products, we are seeking in the TPP to deploy the tools of trade policy to promote trade in, and reduce obstacles to, access to both innovative and generic medicines, while supporting the innovation and intellectual property protection that is vital to developing new medicines and achieving other medical breakthroughs.

-We value the input you have provided and we will remain in close consultation with you and your colleagues as we progress in these negotiations.
+We value the input you have provided and we will continue to consult closely with you and your colleagues as we progress in these negotiations.